7-docs/7-docs/README.md

 Ideas for extension:

+- Make it chatty, conversational (it's only single shots now)
 - Better support for source code files (e.g. Python, TypeScript).
 - Support more source file formats (e.g. PDF, HTML, web scraping).
 - Make it easy to create a user-friendly web UI to query.